It is well to store a child’s memory with a good deal of poetry, learnt without labour. ~Charlotte Mason

 Poems To Memorize

 It is easiest to memorize worthy poems that are within the understanding of your child.
-Here are some suggestions.
+Here are my favorite suggestions.

 - “At the Sea-side” by Robert Louis Stevenson